 News Reporter Education Requirements

-News reporters are responsible for researching information, putting together news stories and packaging the news for broadcasts or written articles on current events and issues.
-Reporters or journalists working in larger news outlets can specialize in a particular news type, like sports, entertainment or politics.
+News reporters research information, put together news stories and package the news for broadcasts or written articles on current events and issues.
+Those working in larger news outlets can specialize in a particular news type, like sports, entertainment or politics.

 News Reporter Education Options

-News reporters can learn through on-the-job training with internships at magazines, newspapers, radio stations or television stations, and can also pursue formal education through a bachelor's degree in mass communications or journalism.
+News reporters can learn through on-the-job training with internships at magazines, newspapers, radio stations or television stations.
+They can also pursue formal education through a bachelor's program in mass communications or journalism.
 Education and training varies for potential news reporters in broadcast or print media.

-Through a Bachelor of Science in Mass Communications program, students learn the basis and theories of communication, journalism, news, persuasion and public relation strategies.
+Through a Bachelor of Science in Mass Communications program, students learn the basis and theories of communication, journalism, news, persuasion and public relations strategies.
 Introductory courses on broadcast journalism and print journalism expose cub reporters to multiple types of news media before they commit to a branch of journalism.
-Other classes in a B.S. in Mass Communications or Bachelor of Journalism degree programs cover law and ethics, databases and public records, electronic news gathering, creative writing and economics.
+Other classes in a B.S. in Mass Communications or Bachelor of Journalism program cover law and ethics, databases and public records, electronic news gathering, creative writing and economics.

 Broadcast or Print Journalism Specializations

 After completing prerequisite courses, news reporting students take classes that pertain to their chosen track in television, print or digital news media.
-For instance, those interested in broadcast might take such courses as television operations, audio and visual production and advanced broadcast news reporting, while print journalism students may take classes on editing and layout, online news, advanced print news reporting and feature writing.
-Additionally, most universities require students complete an internship during their last semester.
-News reporting students can also gain experience working with student newspapers, campus radio or campus television stations.
+For instance, those interested in broadcast might take such courses as television operations, audio and visual production and advanced broadcast news reporting, while print journalism students might take classes on editing and layout, online news, advanced print news reporting and feature writing.
+Additionally, most universities require that students complete an internship during their last semester.
+News reporting students can also gain experience working with student newspapers or campus radio or television stations.

 Related to News Reporter Education